-When you deal with us you can expect our staff to demonstrate our values of integrity, collaboration, professionalism, foresight and accountability.
+When you deal with us you can expect our staff to demonstrate our values of integrity, collaboration, accountability, respect and excellence.
 In particular, your dealings with us will be treated confidentially, subject to our obligations to inform other financial sector supervisory agencies.

 We expect your board and senior management to be primarily responsible for your financial soundness and be aware of the legislative and prudential requirements you need to meet.
 We also expect you to be honest, professional and courteous in your dealings with us and our staff.

 We expect you to provide us with timely and accurate information.

 Ultimately, our role is to protect the interests of beneficiaries of your products and services and, if necessary, we will be firm in using our powers to do this.